 New Zealand is one of the most walkable nations in the world.
-Every year, thousands of intrepid travelers pack their bags and lace-up their all-terrain shoes to explore the hidden pockets and reaches of this green-as-far-as-the-eye-can-see paradise.
+Every year, thousands of intrepid travellers pack their bags and lace-up their all-terrain shoes to explore the hidden pockets and reaches of this green-as-far-as-the-eye-can-see paradise.
 The best bit?
 No snakes, creepies or crawlies to ruin your adventure mood.
 The North Island is a quiet achiever – a glorious stretch of startling natural attractions, beaches, coastlines, National Parks and so much more.
 How much more?
 Find out with these four tried and tested day walks, and witness the wild, wonderful side of New Zealand.

 1. Rangitoto Summit